friendly/MLBlogos/README.md

   select(teamID, divID, HR, W, attendance, img)
 ```

 Home runs and wins.
-We would expect a positive relationship.
+We would expect a positive relationship, and it is
+largely linear.

 ``` r
 # ------------------------------------------